openziti/ziti-doc/docfx_project/ziti/metrics/prometheus.md

         }
 ```

-## Prometheus Configuration
+### Prometheus Configuration

-### TLS configuration
+#### TLS Configuration
-The `/metrics` api requires tls configuration in Prometheus.
+The `/metrics` api requires TLS configuration in Prometheus.
 The Prometheus scrape config must have the ziti web public key, or be configured to ignore private keys.

 ```
   - job_name: ziti